bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

   **Figure 6: Model configurations for winning solution ensemble and their AUC scores [** 1_ **]**

-The ensembles also varied based on their use of metadata with tuned learning rates and epochs for each test case.
-The authors mention [6_] that the metadata didn't help much with their best single model not even using it.
+The ensembles also varied based on their use of metadata with tuned learning rates and epochs for each configuration.
+The authors mention [6_] that the metadata didn't seem to help much with their best single model not using metadata.
 They hypothesize that most of the useful information is already included in the image.
-However, it was useful in providing diversity in the ensemble, which is one of the most important parts of ensembling.
+However, they think it was useful in providing diversity in the ensemble (again being one of the most important parts of ensembling).
 Additionally, one of the models only used a reduced target with 4 classes (collapsing the "*" labels in Figure 5).

 Another interesting part is how they incorporated the metadata with the images.
 Figure 7 shows the architecture with metadata.
-The metadata network is relatively simple with two fully connected layers whose output is concatenated with the CNN before the last linear layer.
+The metadata network is relatively simple with two fully connected layers whose output is concatenated with the CNN before the last classification layer.
 They use a pretty standard architecture with BatchNorm and dropout, but they do use the `Swish <https://en.wikipedia.org/wiki/Swish_function>`__ activation.